giuseppe/torrent-cache/README.md

 - Keep local torrents in sync with the images currently available.

 - Alternatively, implement a way to remove old/unused torrents.

+- Modify the registry to pass on the Torrent file.